 - c) was subject to any other penalties or sanctions imposed by a court or regulatory body that would likely be considered important to a reasonable investor in making an investment decision, save for, - i) In January 2017, Michelle Cormier was asked by the remaining senior secured creditor and by the sole shareholder of Calyx Transportation Inc. ("Calyx") to become the sole director and officer of Calyx.
 In this capacity, her mandate was to wind down Calyx in the most efficient manner, following the sale, in December 2016, by Calyx of all assets and businesses in which it operated.
 The large majority of net proceeds from such sales were used to repay bank indebtedness, employee severances and suppliers.
 Following all such payments, the cash on hand was insufficient to repay the remaining secured creditor.
-Given the insolvency of Calyx, Michelle Cormier in her capacity of director of Calyx approved a voluntary assignment in bankruptcy pursuant to the Bankruptcy and Insolvency Act in order to complete the wind down of Calyx's affairs and discharge her mandate. - ii) Hubert T. Lacroix served as director (as of January 21, 2019) and then as Chairman of the Board (as of May 14, 2019) of Stornoway Diamond Corporation (Stornoway) until November 1, 2019.
-Stornoway filed for protection under the Companies' Creditors Arrangement Act (CCAA) on September 9, 2019.
-The CCAA process was concluded by order of the Superior Court of Quebec in November 2019 and Stornoway's operating subsidiary emerged from such process, continuing its operations on a going concern basis after the successful implementation of Stornoway's restructuring transactions.
+Given the insolvency of Calyx, Michelle Cormier in her capacity of director of Calyx approved a voluntary assignment in bankruptcy pursuant to the Bankruptcy and Insolvency Act in order to complete the wind down of Calyx's affairs and discharge her mandate. - ii) Hubert T. Lacroix served as director (as of January 21, 2019) and then as Chairman of the Board (as of May 14, 2019) of Stornoway Diamond Corporation ("Stornoway") until November 1, 2019.
+Stornoway filed for protection under the Companies' Creditors Arrangement Act ("CCAA") on September 9, 2019.
+The CCAA process was concluded by order of the Superior Court of Quebec in November 2019 and Stornoway Diamonds (Canada) Inc. ("SDCI"), the operating subsidiary of Stornoway has emerged from this process, continuing its operations without interruption following the successful implementation of Stornoway's restructuring transactions.
 In November 2019, Stornoway made a voluntary assignment into bankruptcy pursuant to the Bankruptcy and Insolvency Act.
-He now acts as the Chairman of the Board of the company which pursued the operations of Stornoway.
+Since November 27, 2019, Mr. Lacroix is director and chairman of the board of directors of 11272420 Canada Inc. ("112 Canada"), parent company of SDCI.
+On October 27, 2023, 112 Canada and SDCI were granted CCAA protection again.
+112 Canada and SDCI are currently participating in a sale or investment solicitation process with the aim of implementing one or more transactions that would allow SDCI to continue its activities.
+Although this process is ongoing, there can be no assurance that a transaction allowing SDCI to continue its activities will be completed on terms acceptable to 112 Canada and SDCI.
+If no such transaction can be concluded, SDCI will proceed with the permanent closure of the mine.